sharpcystals-github342/evolve-exp/README.md

 **Fall underground**

 - Disable map collisions and fall into the void, instead of using the instant despawn creature.
 It's like the noclip gone wrong, but intentional.

-**Spy on building grid**

-- Spy on a player's build grid from their perspective, and if possible, modify it (If the remotes for placing parts aren't secured to their player)

-**Spy on player's save slot**

-- Spy on a player's save slots, and see what they have in mind

 **Check player's food capacity**